Formal Music, Western Music, Western European Music, Serious Music, Art Music...

 "As a composer, I have had a rather haphazard experience!
 I wrote my fair share of juvenilia, all of which has long since been (literally) consigned to the flames.
 I have written much in the Jazz idiom, as well as forays into what I will call the American Popular Song idiom (these are tunes that I wish I could have sent to my friend, the late, great Bobby Short, or to Mel Tormé)."

-"Having composed a good bit in the vernacular styles (Again, I do not consider this a perjorative term), I have have for some years directed what time I have to the construction of various concert and liturgical music idioms."
+"Having composed a good bit in the vernacular styles (again, I do not consider this a pejorative term), I have have for some years directed what time I have to the construction of various concert and liturgical music idioms."

 "Wishing to study composition upon entrance to graduate school, this was denied by Eugene O'Brien because I had no prior undergraduate training as a composer.
 The next best thing (I reasoned) was the study of Music Theory.
 This has had mixed results, as you can imagine.
 One is neither one thing nor the other.
 However, when the ‘Enthusiam’ strikes me, and I am granted the time, I put all aside and do what I can.”